rikumi/fresh-shell/README.md

     ƒ`vim`.length
     ```
     and then use your mind and keyboard to quit it.
 4. Fully customizable.
-If it's not fully enough, edit the code and don't be worried about not understanding bash syntaxes.
+If it's not full enough, edit the code and don't be worried about not understanding bash syntaxes.